top of page

 Why Local SEO Is So Important For Small Businesses

-Brick-and-mortar businesses like shops and restaurants and rural business-like equestrian centers and farmer’s markets need local SEO to bring in more foot traffic in their area.
+Brick-and-mortar businesses like shops and restaurants and other local businesses like home service companies need local SEO to get business when foot traffic is low.

 76% of searchers visit a local business that same day.
-So, if you’re don't have a local SEO strategy, you’re missing out on a lot of leads.
+So, if you don't have a local SEO strategy, you're missing out on a lot of leads.

-Through visibility, prominence, and of course, distance, local SEO helps bring in more traffic, which turns into leads, and then sales.
-All you have to do is improve your local SEO tactics, so you can be in that golden top ten on the search results.
+Through visibility, prominence, and, of course, distance, local SEO helps bring in more traffic, which turns into leads and then sales.
+All you have to do is improve your local SEO tactics to be in that golden top ten in search results.

 open sign for rural business